 Arizona trooper gives emotional radio call to mark end of 37-year career

-An Arizona trooper gave an emotional last radio call to his colleagues, capping of a nearly four-decade career patrolling the highway and serving the people in the state.
+An Arizona trooper gave an emotional last radio call to his colleagues, capping off a nearly four-decade career patrolling the highway and serving the people in the state.

 Arizona Department of Public Safety Trooper Mark Gilberg finished his shift Thursday with call to dispatch on Wednesday, recalling his career when it began on March 11, 1981.
 His emotional sign-off was captured on video that was posted on YouTube.